 That’s the best part of making it yourself—you get to choose what you enjoy! 🙂

-How to choose cheese for a cheese board
+Which cheese is best for a cheese board?

 Traditional cheese boards start with three varieties of cheese: one hard cheese, one soft cheese, and one blue cheese.